EsakK/sts-reddit-enhancement/README.md

 # Slay The Spire Reddit Enhancement

-This is an ** alpha ** chrome/firefox extention for the subreddit SLay The Spire at https://www.reddit.com/r/slaythespire/
+This is an ** alpha ** chrome/firefox extension for the subreddit SLay The Spire at https://www.reddit.com/r/slaythespire/

 It provides cards informations on hover when you are in a post :